Meltrust/HTML-capstone-project-shop/README.md

 # HTML & CSS CAPSTONE PROJECT: A CUSTOM SHOP!

-A beautiful musical instruments shop built with business specifications based on the design by Mohammed Awad.
+A beautiful and responsive musical instruments shop built with business specifications based on the design by Mohammed Awad.